Cathedral of the Holy Spirit

-Construction took one year, it started in 1845 and the cathedral was completed in 1846.
+Construction took one year, starting in 1845 and completed in 1846.
 Financial difficulties led to poorer quality construction materials and following an earthquake in 1865, the cathedral was badly damaged.
 Restoration began in June of the same year and the church reopened for service a few months later in December.
-Architect Pierre Vitalis, with the help of another architect, was supposed to rebuild the Holy Spirit following the earthquake, but nothing came of this as Vitalis went into retirement.
-As a result, the cathedral's rebuilding was led by Father Antoine Giorgiovitch, church sources say.
+Architect Pierre Vitalis, along with another architect, planned to rebuild the Holy Spirit following the earthquake, but dissolved the plan as Vitalis went into retirement.
+As a result, the cathedral's rebuilding was led by Father Antoine Giorgiovitch.
 According to historical sources, the church was designated a cathedral in 1876.
 It has undergone several restorations so far, receiving three new bells hammered in Fermo, Italy in 1922 and having all its paintings restored by late Bishop Antoine Marovitch in 1980.

-Following the construction of the cathedral, the Christian community began settling nearby, according to historical sources.
-In other words, the Holy Spirit played a leading role in the Christian community moving beyond the Beyoğlu district (formerly known as Pera) and Galata areas, predominantly non-Muslim at the time.
+Following the construction of the cathedral, the Christian community began settling nearby.
+The Holy Spirit played a role in the Christian community moving beyond the Beyoğlu district (formerly known as Pera) and Galata areas, predominantly non-Muslim at the time.
 The cathedral's administrative rights were entrusted to the Salesians of Don Bosco on October 9, 1989.

 The architecture of the cathedral, which has a basilica plan with three naves, represents the Baroque style.
 Some art historians define the cathedral's architecture as the revival of the early Christian basilica type.
 The main apse and the side apses have a square shape.
 The gallery rests upon columns separating the naves that line the two sides of the cathedral in rows.

-The interior of the basilica is beautifully decorated with frescoes.
-The richly decorated ceiling runs until the altar, situated just across the main door.
+The interior of the basilica is decorated with frescoes.
+The adorned ceiling runs until the altar, situated just across the main door.
 The bell tower, at one of the Holy Spirit's corners overlooks Ölçek Sokak (street) which also goes by the name Papa Roncalli Sokak since the year 2000, when Mustafa Sarıgül, Mayor of Şişli, dedicated it to the "friend of the Turks" Angelo Giuseppe Roncalli, who had been the Apostolic Delegate, i.e. Ambassador of the Pope, in Turkey from January 1935 to December 1944.
-If you find yourself walking by The Cathedral of the Holy Spirit, take some time to step inside this cathedral, even outside of service times.